Keto Sourdough MasterClass™ — Equipment

 Why You Need a Secure Lid

-• Multi-Purpose: Glass containers with secure covers are often microwave and dishwasher safe, making them handy for various baking stages
+A proper container helps maintain stable, consistent conditions — and glass containers with secure covers are often microwave and dishwasher safe, making them handy for various baking stages.

 Two Key Tools for Your Sourdough